-&lt;sup>10 Wisconsin previously had a treatment requirement, but it was repealed on August 1, 2020.
+11 Wisconsin previously had a treatment requirement, but it was repealed on August 1, 2020.

-In order to be eligible for protections, state Good Samaritan fatal overdose prevention laws set forth requirements that must be met in order for the protections to apply.
+To be eligible for protections, state Good Samaritan fatal overdose prevention laws set forth requirements that must be met in order for the protections to apply.
 These laws often require the individual to report the overdose in "good faith."
-In 10 states and the District of Columbia, "good faith" does not include seeking medical assistance during the execution of an arrest warrant, search warrant, or a lawful search (Figure 8).
+In 10 states and the District of Columbia, "good faith" does not include seeking medical assistance during the execution of an arrest warrant, search warrant, or a lawful search See the map below for a visual representation.
 Other requirements to receive protections frequently include remaining on the scene until help arrives and cooperating with emergency personnel.